10up/snapshots/README.md

 Snapshots stores snapshots in a centralized repository (AWS).
 Users set up Snapshots with their team's AWS credentials.
 Users can then push, pull, and search for snapshots.
 When a user pushes a snapshot, an instance of their current environment (`wp-content/`, database, etc.) is pushed to AWS and associated with a particular project slug.
 When a snapshot is pulled, files are pulled from the cloud either by creating a new WordPress install with the pulled database or by replacing `wp-content/` and intelligently merging the database.
 Snapshots will ensure your local version of WordPress matches the snapshot.

 A snapshot can contain files, the database, or both.
 Snapshot files (`wp-content/`) and WordPress database tables are stored in Amazon S3.
 General snapshot meta data is stored in Amazon DynamoDB.

+## Why Replace the Old WP Snapshots

+The old WP Snapshots was built as a standalone PHP script.
+This made it difficult to use and install on different environments.
+The new Snapshots is built as a WP-CLI command making it much more flexible.

 ## Install